Chapter Sixty One III

 We walk into the Epstein home at seven on the dot.
 Over the years, Mrs. Epstein has orientalized the décor, not that everything is lacquered or enameled, no paper lanterns.
 It’s more atmospheric, fewer things around, not minimalist, getting there.
 Our calligraphy started it, then as she began to redecorate over the next year, found herself subtracting, not adding.

 Mrs. Epstein, “Hello dears, come in, come in.
-I have tea ready, there’s coke, wine or champagne.”
+I have tea, Coke, wine or champagne.”

-I have a coke, Nikko red wine, Janah champagne with Dr. and Mrs. E, we settle in Dr. Epstein’s office.
+I have a Coke Zero, Nikko red wine, Janah champagne with Dr. and Mrs. E, we settle in Dr. Epstein’s office.

 Dr. Epstein, “Good Lord, how sophisticated.
 I knew of the dark web for child porn, terrorist or neo nazi sites.
 Some of our patients go to chat rooms or forums about their disorders.
 They have them for anorexics, not to help cure, to encourage anorexia.
 There are even how to suicide sites.
 But hiring a hitman?”